Continuing on my pH and hydroxy acid kick, today’s Fact-check is on the influence of pH and alpha and beta hydroxy acids.

 (I wasn’t aware of these studies when I originally wrote this post, so the original recommendation of a pH of less than 3.5 for BHA products might not actually be necessary!
 Sorry about that.)

 – pH changes the amount of AHA in your product that will be absorbed into your skin.

 – Lower pHs increase the amount of HA that can be absorbed, but also come with increased irritation and without time-release properties.

 – A product that has a pH higher than the recommended range will still work, just not as well (and possibly so poorly that it won’t have any effect).
 A product with a higher concentration (%) of AHA can get away with a slightly higher pH and still be effective.

 To achieve a happy medium, the rules of thumb for choosing an AHA or BHA exfoliant are:

 - For AHAs, you should look for a product with a pH of less than 4, and a concentration of 4-10%

-– For BHAs, you should look for a product with a pH of less than 3.5, and a concentration of 1-2% – pH doesn’t seem to make a big difference.
+- For BHAs, you should look for a product with a concentration of 1-2% – pH doesn’t seem to make a big difference.

 1. Some of these chemicals have more than one H+ which can come off, so if you Google their pKas you’ll find more than one value – the values I’ve quoted here are for the hydroxy acid H+.